-Gluten free sourdough cinnamon buns are rich, chewy and delicious.
-They are a everything you could want in a cinnamon bun, except the gluten!
+Gluten-free cinnamon rolls are rich, chewy, and delicious.
+They have everything you could want in a cinnamon roll, except the gluten!

 Why use sourdough?

-It is hard to make delicious, rich-tasting, chewy, gluten free bread products.
-Starches, bean flours and xantham gum just don’t taste that good.
-Wholegrain gluten free flours are flavourful and nutty, but result in a dense slice of bread.
+It is hard to make delicious, rich-tasting, chewy, gluten-free bread products.
+Starches, rice flour, and xantham gum just don’t taste that good.
+Wholegrain gluten-free flours are flavorful and nutty but result in dense baking.

 Sourdough fermentation solves all of these problems:

 - by breaking down the complex proteins and carbohydrates in wholegrain flours

 - using the rising action of yeast, coupled with the acidity of the ferment, to get a double rise

 So next time you make gluten-free cinnamon buns, use a sourdough starter!